Timber Rattlesnake Crotalus horridus

 The timber rattlesnake, Crotalus horridus, is found in Iowa.
 There was a recognized subspecies of timber rattlesnake, the canebrake rattlesnake, Crotalus horridus atricaudatus, until the 1970s when it was found that the definitive characteristics were shared by both subspecies.
 The timber rattlesnake is now considered a single species.
 Even so, the canebrake was a southern subspecies, and its range did not include Iowa.

 A female was found in Jackson County on September 5 with a litter of 11 young.
 The young were gray, indicating they had not yet shed, and were probably born within the last two days.
 The female had given birth under a large rock with a depression in both the ground and the rock providing ample room for a small den.
 The neonates would not wander far from the rock even when the rock was lifted.
 The farthest distance the neonates traveled was just over a foot.
 When the rock was replaced and the snakes left alone, the young joined their mother under the rock again.
-The young may remain with the mother until their first shed which may be up to a week after birth.
+While most authors agree that mothers afford no special protection for their young (Klauber 1997, Rubio 1998), the young may remain with the mother until their first shed which may be up to a week after birth.
 The young are capable of delivering a dangerous, venomous bite at birth.

 Timber rattlesnakes should be protected as part of our natural ecosystem.
 People building new homes in rattlesnake territory are concerned that these snakes will invade their homes and yards.
 Before these people arrived, it was the rattlers home and yard.
 It really still is and should be.
 The last fatality from a timber rattlesnake bite in Iowa was in the 1800s!!
 These snakes are not aggressive and all but a very small number of bites can be avoided.
 Use common sense!
 Be careful where you sit, step, or place your hands.
 If you are hiking in rattlesnake territory, wear hiking boots.
 If you are lucky enough to see a rattler, observe it then walk away from it.
 The snake will not chase you or even follow you.
 Guaranteed!
 I am not going to go into the treatment of a rattlesnake bite; there are other sources for that.
-The best treatment is getting to a hospital immediately.
-Many snake bites often occur when attempting to dispatch a snake.
-The best thing to do is leave it alone.
+All I will say is: be ABSOLUTELY sure you were bitten by a venomous snake before beginning any venomous snake bite procedures or you will be SORRY!

 Why Protect Timber Rattlesnakes?